 2. How going into business has been the biggest personal development strategy they’ve ever implemented, and the realization of being truthful and honest, rather than creating excuses or blaming others, is the only way forward in business (and in life).

-3. How communications and emotional intelligence helped Shelley and Brit manage their business partnership
+3. How communication and emotional intelligence helped Shell and Brit manage their business partnership.

 6. How Brit and Shell learned to live and love numbers, got clarity on the state of their business, and moved forward growing their business.